taskiq-python/taskiq/docs/guide/scheduling-tasks.md

     await redis_source.delete_schedule(schedule.schedule_id)
 ```

-Also, you can get schedule_id from the tasks's labels.
+Also, you can get schedule_id from the task's labels.

 ```python
 @broker.task